mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 `MLflow AI Gateway <../deployments/index.html>`_ is a self-hosted solution that allows you to query various LLM providers in a unified interface.
 To use an endpoint hosted by MLflow AI Gateway:

 1. Start the MLflow AI Gateway server with your LLM setting by following `these steps <../deployments/index.html#quickstart>`_.
-2. Set MLflow deployment client to target the server address by using :py:func:`~mlflow.deployments.set_deployments_target()`.
+2. Set the MLflow deployment client to target the server address by using :py:func:`~mlflow.deployments.set_deployments_target()`.
 3. Set ``endpoints:/<endpoint-name>`` to the ``model`` parameter in the metrics definition.

 .. code-block:: python